calvert/stackevo-docs/draft-trammell-semi-report-00.md

 - Economic considerations and incentives for cooperation in middlebox deployment
 - We will explicitly focus on approaches that are incrementally deployable within the present Internet.

 The SEMI workshop followed in part from the IAB's longer term interest in the evolution of the Internet and the adoption of Internet protocols, including the Internet Technology Adoption and Transition workshop {{RFC7305}}, "What Makes for a Successful Protocol" {{RFC5218}}, back to Deering's "Watching the Waist of the Protocol Hourglass" at IETF 51 in 2001 and before.

 ## Organization of this report

 This workshop report summarizes the contributions to and discussions at the workshop, organized by topic.
-We starting with a summary of the current state of the Internet, and explore the incentives which have made it that way and the role of incentives in evolution.
+We started with a summary of the current situation with respect to stack ossification, and explored the incentives which have made it that way and the role of incentives in evolution.
 Many contributions were broadly split into two areas: middlebox measurement, classification, and approaches to defense against middlebox modification of packets; and approaches to support transport evolution.
 All accepted position papers are available at https://www.iab.org/activities/workshops/semi/.

 The outcomes of the workshop are discussed in {{outcomes}}, and discuss progress after the workshop toward each of the identified work items as of the time of publication of this report.

 # The Situation in Review

 At the time of Deering's talk in 2001, network address translation (NAT) was identified as the key challenge to the Internet architecture.
 Since then, the NAT traversal problem has been largely solved, but the boxes in the middle are getting smarter and more varied.

 SEMI and the Stack Evolution program in general are by far not the first attempt to solve the problems caused by middlebox interference in the end to end model.
 Just within the IETF the MIDCOM, NSIS, and BEHAVE efforts have addressed this problem, and the TRAM working group is updating the NAT traversal outcomes of MIDCOM to reflect current reality.

 We believe we have an opportunity to improve the situation in the present, however, due to a convergence of forces.
 While the tussle between security and middleboxes is not new, the accelerating deployment of cryptography for integrity and confidentiality makes many packet inspection and packet modification operations obsolete, creating pressure to improve the situation.
 There is also new energy in the IETF around work which requires transport layer flexibility we're not sure we have (e.g. WebRTC) as well as around flexibility at the transport interface (TAPS).

 # Incentives for Stack Ossification and Evolution

 The current situation is, of course, the the result of a variety of processes, and the convergence of incentives for network operators, content providers, network equipment vendors, application developers, operating system developers, and end users.
 Moore's Law makes it easier to deploy more processing on-path, network operators need to find ways to add value, enterprises find it more scaleable to deploy functionality in-network than on endpoints, and middleboxes are something vendors can vend.
 This trend increases ossification of the network stack.

-[EDITOR'S NOTE: This section is missing.
-The plan is to summarize presentation and discussion focusing on incentives - both those leading to the problem and that could be leveraged for deployment of new transports - from the transcript and slides.
-See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]
+Any effort to reduce this ossification in order to make it easier to evolve the transport stack, then, must consider the incentives to deployment of new approaches by each of these actors.

+As Christian Huitema {{huitema-semi}} pointed out, encryption provides a powerful incentive here: putting a transport protocol atop a cryptographic protocol atop UDP resets the transport versus middlebox tussle by making inspection and modification above the encryption and demux layer impossible.
+Any transport evolution strategy using this approach must also deliver better performance or functionality (e.g. setup latency) than existing approaches while being as or more deployable than these approaches.

+Indeed, significant positive net value at each organization where change is required -- operators, application developers, equipment vendors, enterprise and private users -- is best to drive deployment of a new protocol, said Dave Thaler, pointing to {{RFC5218}}.
+All tussles in networking stem from conflicting incentives unavoidable in a free market.
+For upper layer protocols, incentives tend to favor protocols that work anywhere, use the most efficient mechanism that works, and are as simple as possible from a implementation, maintenance, and management standpoint.
+For lower layer protocols, incentives tend toward ignoring and or disabling optional features, as there is a positive feedback cycle between being rarely used and rarely implemented.

+[EDITOR'S NOTE: check transcript for points of discussion here]

 # The Role and Rule of Middleboxes

-Paths as first-order things; path API.

-[EDITOR'S NOTE: This section is missing.
-The plan is to summarize presentation and discussion focusing primarily on middlebox aspects of the problem (i.e., the Monday morning session and follow-up discussion Tuesday) from the transcript and slides.
-See the workshop page at https://www.iab.org/activities/workshops/semi/ for papers and transcripts in the meantime.]
+Middleboxes are commonplace in the Internet and constrain the ability to deploy new protocols and protocol extensions.
+Engineering around this problem requires a "bestiary" of middleboxes, a classification of which kinds of impairments middleboxes cause and how often, according to Benoit Donnet {{edeline-semi}}.

+[EDITOR'S NOTE: a paragraph on Hardie, a paragraph on Huici]

+[EDITOR'S NOTE: check transcript for points of discussion here]

 # Evolving the Transport Layer